LidiaRJ/Data_Analysis_Projects_TripleTen/Shopify App Market Analysis/README.md

  ## Project Overview
  Using data scraped from publicly available Shopify websites, I reviewed user behavior to identify key factors contributing to the success of Shopify apps.
 Using insights from data visualization, I proposed strategies to help app developers optimize their app performance and increase adoption rates.

-This independent project was part of the TripleTen Business Intelligence Curriculum, where I utilized data storytelling techniques to uncover actionable insights in the e-commerce app ecosystem.
+This independent project was part of the TripleTen Business Intelligence Curriculum, where I utilized data storytelling techniques to uncover actionable insights in the e-commerce app ecosystem through Power BI.

 ![image](https://github.com/user-attachments/assets/84e147e8-49da-4c43-bad7-a40705b3011a)